GerardoCendejas/AGaVE/README.md

 # AGaVe
-(Analysis of Genomic and Viral Elements)

 ## Introduction

-AGaVE is a pipeline designed for the search of viral sequences in RNAseq samples from human tissues or human related samples.
-This pipeline was designed used previously developed tools that are available via conda and organized using the snakemake workflow management system.
+AGaVE (Analysis of Genomic and Viral Elements) is a pipeline designed for the search of viral sequences in RNAseq samples from human tissues or human related samples.
+This pipeline was designed using previously developed tools that are available via conda and organized using the snakemake workflow management system.
 A basic diagram of the pipeline is shown in the next image.

 <p align="center" width="100%">
     <img width="50%" src="https://github.com/GerardoCMM/RNAseq-Retinoblastoma/blob/main/dag.svg">